Inditex looks post-lockdown with 'optimistic' spring range

 MADRID (Reuters) - Zara owner Inditex forecast healthy sales as soon as lockdowns are lifted, after the coronavirus crisis knocked its net profit to 1.1 billion euros ($1.31 billion) in 2020, a drop of 70% on the previous year.

-Inditex said on Wednesday that it hoped that nearly all of its 6,829 shops worldwide would reopen by mid-April, with around 15% still closed due to COVID-19 restrictions as of March 8.
+Inditex said on Wednesday that it expected nearly all of its 6,829 shops worldwide to be open by mid-April based on current estimates of when restrictions are due to ease, with around 15% of its stores still closed as of March 8.

 “As soon as the stores reopen, the level of sales becomes very healthy,” Chairman Pablo Isla said on a conference call.

-Zara’s website shows a new collection rife with knitwear, bodysuits and baggy shirts for women and casual vests and jeans for men, suited to the continued working-from-home lifestyle.
+Zara’s website shows a new collection of knitwear, bodysuits and baggy shirts for women and casual vests and jeans for men, suited to a continued working-from-home lifestyle.

 The spring collection was “strong” and “bright”, Isla said, adding: “It’s full of bright colours, very optimistic.”